Prevent SAP Outages

 Our analyses in customer projects

+After the successful migration to SAP HANA, we have already supported many customers with objective analyses of performance as well as subsequent recommendations for action to optimize their systems’ performance.
+At this point, it therefore makes sense to first give you an insight into our analyses before we go into our recommendations.
 For example, we analyzed the cloud platform of a large German hoster.
 The conditions: SAP systems are operated for international customers at several locations around the world, and individual customers were increasingly complaining about slow system response times.
 The goal of the project was to first verify whether there were any anomalies, to what extent the slow response times were caused by the hoster’s infrastructure.
-If so, recommendations for improvement were then to be developed.
+If so, recommendations for optimization were then to be developed.

 SAP Hana CPU Auslastung